bjarneo/copepod/README.md

 ## GitHub Action Inputs

-When using Copepod as a GitHub Action, the following inputs are available:
+When using Pipe as a GitHub Action, the following inputs are available:

 | Input            | Required | Default        | Description                                     |
 |------------------|----------|----------------|-------------------------------------------------|